pingcap/docs/get-started-with-tidb-lightning.md

     pd-addr = "172.16.31.3:2379"
     ```

 2. Run `tidb-lightning`.
 To avoid the program exiting due to the `SIGHUP` signal when starting the program directly in the command line using `nohup`, it is recommended to put the `nohup` command in a script.
-An example is provided below:
+For example:

     ```shell
     #!/bin/bash